 Diving in Cozumel

 On day two it was time to board the ferry to head for some Cozumel scuba diving.
 While there are plenty of Cozumel dive shops I was happy that I stuck with Blue Life even if it meant a ferry trip to get to and from the island.
 Unlike what I envisioned, Cozumel is no sleepy tropical island like Kri in Raja Ampat or even Koh Tao in Thailand but rather a huge tourist machine include a big load of daily cruise ships.
-Some may like it but it didn’t look like a great destination for diving holidays to me unless you really plan to spend most of your time underwater.
+Some may like it but it didn’t look like a great destination for diving holidays to me unless you actually plan to spend most of your time underwater.

 Our amazing instructor Karina first took us to the famous Santa Rosa Wall, a deep dive with plenty of sea life to see and fun swim-throughs.
 To my utter delight, there was only a little bit of current which made this dive easy and enjoyable.
 Our second dive was Tormentos Reef, one of the best reefs around Cozumel and all-around best dive site I have ever seen.
 If you are looking for a picture-perfect real-life aquarium this is it and if you get extra lucky you will find some sleeping nurse sharks, dancing eagle rays or see big groupers making out with each other.
-As an added bonus the visibility was so good that it looked more like fresh than sea water.
+As a bonus, the visibility was so good that it looked more like fresh than seawater.
 I may or may not have cried a little it was so beautiful.

-Note: When diving with Blue Life your ferry tickets are included in your price as is the transport from the dive center to the ferry, and once you get to Cozumel to the boat that is taking your out as well as lunch and your marine park ticket.
 Know that sunscreen is not allowed when going into the water in Cozumel.
 While that seems a bit ironic considering the pollution of the cruise ships this is done to protect the very fragile reef and its ecosystem.
 I only used some reef-friendly sunscreen on my face very early in the morning before leaving and made sure to stay in the shade on our surface intervals.